Top

 Visit Wat Chedi Luang

 Wat Chedi Luang is a Buddhist temple in the historic center of Chiang Mai.
-Construction on this temple started in the 14th century and continued for about a hundred years.
+Construction started in the 14th century and continued for about a hundred years.
 Shortly after its completion, an earthquake caused most of its upper structure to collapse.

 While here, you can participate in the daily monk chats where visitors can speak with novice monks about Buddhism or Thailand.